TheBeachLab/myComputing/hardware.md

 - To switch to eGPU `sudo gswitch egpu`
 - To switch to internal `sudo gswitch internal`

+> Note: From time to time the PCI ID of the egpu will change and switching to the egpu will stop working.
+In that case run `sudo gswitch setup` again.

 ## eGPU Beast 8.5c

 This is an external GPU adapter that I bought on [Amazon](https://amzn.to/2nruDnH).
 My version has a expresscard that I use for my Thinkpad X220.
 Seems to work with the Radeon HD6450.
 The following command detects the card: